Café Bleu in Downtown Delray Beach is located in the historic 1924 Masonic Lodge Building. Taste History features, on a

-- Held on the second, third and fourth Saturdays at 11am
+- Held on the first, second, third and fourth Saturdays at 11am

 - At least 3 to 4 locally owned and family owned eateries are visited for food tasting.
 Some cuisines may be culturally-specific.
 Most food portions are hearty.

 - Cultural centers or art galleries are visited

 - Tour travels through historic neighborhoods, downtowns, main streets and off the beaten path.